anderlep/SAP-Analytics-Cloud/appendix-table/README.md

 ## ⚠️ Notes

 * Data must be passed as JSON string
-* SAC scripting may not support `JSON.stringify`
+* `JSON.stringify` may not work in SAC scripting
-* Custom widget JS must be reachable via HTTPS
+* Widget JS must be publicly accessible (HTTPS)
-* `ignoreIntegrity: true` shows a development-mode warning in SAC
+* Version change required when updating JSON

 ---

 ## 🔐 Security

-For commercial use:
+For production:

-* Avoid public GitHub Pages
 * Use controlled hosting
 * Add license validation
-* Restrict by SAC tenant where possible
+* Restrict by tenant if needed

 ---

 ## 📄 Version

-`1.3.0`
+`1.3.1`

 ---